Frequently Asked Questions About PennBid

 When are bid results displayed?

 The agency manager determines when and what information is displayed after bid closing.
-In most cases, bid results are publicly displayed immediately following bid opening.
+Bid results can be posted within the Public Notices section of the platform.

 How is addenda acknowledged and tracked?